neurobioinfo/neurobioinfo.github.io/papers.md

 permalink: papers/
 ---

-These are publications where the [Neuro Bioinformatics Core Facility team](/team.md)contributed to the bioinformatics analysis.<BR>
+These are publications where the [Neuro Bioinformatics Core Facility team](/team.md) contributed to the bioinformatics analysis.<BR>
 **Names are identified in bold**

 ## On a preprint server or under review: